In its ever-evolving effort to improve how brands connect with consumers, Amazon has opened up a beta program for Video in Sponsored Brands.

 There are many good reasons to use video in general, but the Sponsored Brands program is especially attractive for the following reasons:

-Differentiated – Video in sponsored ads will allow you to both stand out more to mobile users and telling your brand story in a more complete and compelling way.
+Differentiated – Video in sponsored ads will allow you to both stand out more to mobile / desktop users and telling your brand story in a more complete and compelling way.

 Relevant – You can more easily reach customers searching for similar products through the effective use of keyword targeting.